 Muscles, Joints, and Movement

 At home, the person who had the brain injury may need to practice everyday activities.
-It may help to create a routine where certain activities are done at the same time each day.
+It may help to create a routine.
+This means certain activities are done at the same time each day.

-The doctor, nurse, and therapist will help you decide how independent the person can be and when you can leave them alone.
-Make sure your home is safe so injuries don’t happen.
+The providers will help you decide how independent the person can be and when you can leave them alone.
+Make sure your home is safe so injuries do not happen.
 This includes making the bathroom safe, for either a child or an adult, and protecting against falls.